Boston Scientific: Post-merger

+2010–2020

 In October 2010, the company was fined $600,000 by the US Department of Justice for paying a US Army doctor to use their devices and recommend them to others.
 In the same month Boston Scientific acquired Asthmatx, Inc., for $193.5 million, with payments of up to $250 million being paid on the achievement of specified revenue-based criteria through 2019.

-In January 2011, Boston acquired Atritech, Inc., for $100 million plus additional potential payments of up to $275 million.
-Atritech developed a novel device called the Watchman® designed to close the left atrial appendage in patients with atrial fibrillation who are at risk for ischemic stroke.
-In the same month, Boston Scientific acquired Intelect Medical, Inc., for $78 million and the remaining 86% of Sadra Medical, Inc., not already owned for $193 million plus contingent payments.
+In January 2011, Boston acquired Atritech, Inc., for $100 million, plus up to $275 million in additional potential payments.
+That same month, the company acquired Intelect Medical, Inc., for 60 million and the remaining 86% of Sadra Medical, Inc., not already owned for $193 million plus contingent payments.
 At the same time, the business divested its neurovascular business to Stryker Corporation for $1.5 billion.

 In June 2012, Boston Scientific officially acquired Cameron Health for a total sum of $1.3 billion, paid out incrementally as various revenue milestones were achieved.
-In September the company announced it would acquire BridgePoint Medical, Inc., developer of a catheter-based system to treat coronary chronic total occlusions.
+In September, the company announced it would acquire BridgePoint Medical, Inc., developer of a catheter-based system to treat coronary chronic total occlusions.
 In October, the company acquired Rhythmia Medical, Inc., developer of mapping and navigation methods for use in cardiac catheter ablations and other electrophysiology procedures.
-A month later the business acquired catheter-based renal denervation system developer, Vessix Vascular, Inc.
+A month later, the business acquired catheter-based renal denervation system developer, Vessix Vascular, Inc.

 In November 2013, Boston announced it would acquire Bard EP, the electrophysiology business of C.R.
 Bard, Inc. for $275 million.

 In May 2014, Boston acquired hysteroscopic intrauterine tissue removal specialist, IoGyn, Inc. In September, the business announced it would acquire the Interventional business of Bayer.